kubilus1/autoortho/docs/index.md

 Steps:

-1. Download the most recent `autoortho.exe` release of this project: https://github.com/kubilus1/autoortho/releases
+1. Download the most recent `autoortho_win.zip` release of this project: [https://github.com/kubilus1/autoortho/releases]
-2. Place `autoortho.exe` in a sensible location
+2. Extract the downloaded file and place `autoortho_win.exe` in a sensible location
 4. Run the program
 5. Configure your X-Plane Custom Scenery directory to point to the appropriate location
 6. Download and setup an ortho set from the 'Scenery' tab.